 Men often make mistakes in divorce in a number of areas.
 It’s vital to know these common missteps and steer clear of easily avoidable problems.

 Ill-advised choices harm your cause in a variety of ways.
 You may miss out on assets in the division of property.
 Mistakes can impact spousal maintenance, child support, or even custody arrangements.

 This should come as no surprise, but divorce is expensive.
-And one of the frequent mistakes men make in divorce is ignoring finances.
-It costs money to file or respond, and then there are attorney’s fees.
+One of the frequent mistakes men make in divorce is ignoring finances.
+It costs money to file papers or respond to a motion.
+Then there are attorney’s fees.

 - Keep an eye on joint bank accounts or credit cards.

 - Make moves to establish your own individual accounts.

 - If you’re on your spouse’s health insurance, you need to find your own coverage.

 - Document all of your assets and debts.

 - Don’t forget about your financial paperwork.
 This includes bank statements, retirement papers, loan documents, life insurance policies, investments, and other similar documents.

 You have to submit this to the court anyway, so having it ready in advance saves time.